Sonam Kapoor & Anand Ahuja's Wedding: Ranveer Singh Flaunts His Funky Sunglasses

 - Ranveer Singh To Be Honoured With Dadasaheb Phalke Excellence Award For Padmaavat!

-When Ranveer Singh enters an arena, it instantly becomes cool as he brings his swag with him and rubs it off with everyone else who's present.
+When Ranveer Singh enters an arena, it instantly becomes cool as he brings his swag with him and rubs it off with everyone else who's present around.
 Arjun Kapoor and Karan Johar were spotted wearing their cool sunglasses on their sleeves, but didn't flaunt it until Ranveer Singh came down to Sonam Kapoor and Anand Ahuja's wedding.
-Ranveer, the high energy dude, sported a funky sunglasses and flaunted it right from the beginning.
+Ranveer, the high energy dude, sported a funky sunglasses and was seen flaunting right from the beginning.

 As soon as he entered the wedding venue, he met Arjun Kapoor and Karan Johar and his energy rubbed off in an instant, so much so, that they too took out their sunglasses and started showing it off to people present there.
 The trio clicked a few selfies flaunting their swag and we gotta say, one really needs to have a pair of sunglasses like that.
 Check out the pictures below...